Written by: Marina Yoveva

 For the history buffs out there, Meteora is home to probably the oldest manmade structure: a wall that was constructed roughly 24,000 years ago.
 That’s right, you can find this wall structure at the entrance of the Theopetra cave.
 Before hiking, we suggest looking up or asking a local tour guide if this part of the entrance is open, as this specific location has been closed before.

-One question you may have is “where exactly is Meteora located in Greece?”
+One question you may have is, “Where exactly is Meteora located in Greece?”
 Is it shocking that this small place high above the mainland is located in the heart of Greece?
 Probably not at all.

 1. Meteora Daily Tours

-This tour will show you how out of this world landscapes exist in this place, and how much more there is to explore around Meteora!
+This tour will show you how out-of-this-world landscapes exist in this place, and how much more there is to explore around Meteora!

 2. Sunrise and Sunsets

 If the tectonic plates beneath the Earth had never collided and rubbed together to push these rock formations upward, Meteora simply would not exist.
-It’s simple geographical history that a natural occurrence created one of the planet’s greatest treasures.
+It’s a simple geographical history that a natural occurrence created one of the planet’s greatest treasures.
 Visit Meteora has the exact tour you need to catch the perfect sunset: Private Sunset Meteora Photo Tour.
 We can only suspect how amateur and professional photographers alike would want to jump in on this opportunity.

-3. Wine Anyone?
+3. Wine, Anyone?

 Of course, you’re in Greece… So wine is a huge part of the culture!
 The Food and Wine Private Tour is not only at the top of most lists but is typically a best seller.
-What’s great about this tour is how you can take multiple people!
+What’s great about this tour is that you can take multiple people!
 Maybe it’s an entire family reunion or close friends that deserve a vacation to remember.

 4. Travel By Train